Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees

-As for the tensor case, the existing studies are basically oriented toward specific tasks, i.e., construct different static graphs for different tasks and then employ the similar approach as in matrix scenarios.
-Hu et al.~\cite{hu2020network} used the geometrical structure information of the nodes to construct a graph Laplacian regularization constraint in tensor nuclear norm minimization model to estimate network latency.
-Tang et al.~\cite{tang2019social} construct an anchor-unit graph and define the similarity regularization in tensor Tucker decomposition model to refine the tags of social images.
-Deng et al.~\cite{deng2021graph} and Nie et al.~\cite{nie2023correlating} employ traffic networks as spatial regularization in TC for traffic data imputation and speed estimation, respectively.
-Ouyang et al.~\cite{ouyang2022predicting} and Huang et al.\cite{huang2021tensor} use biological similarity network and features as relational constraints to predict multiple types of microRNA-disease associations, respectively.
-In addition, Guan et al.~\cite{guan2020alternating} proposed a general graph-regularized TC model which employed CP decomposition to leverage the low-rank structure, and meanwhile applied graph Laplacian regularization for static graph exploitation, also following the approach in matrix scenarios.
+In recent years, several studies have incorporated graph information into matrix and tensor completion.
+For the matrix case, similarity graphs are typically modeled via graph Laplacian regularization and integrated into various matrix completion frameworks, including Gaussian processes~\citep{zhou2012kernelized}, nuclear norm minimization~\citep{kalofolias2014matrix}, and low-rank matrix decomposition~\citep{rao2015collaborative, dong2021riemannian}.
+For tensors, most existing methods are task-specific, constructing static graphs tailored to particular applications.
+Hu et al.~\citep{hu2020network} incorporated node geometry into a graph Laplacian regularization term within a tensor nuclear norm minimization model for network latency estimation.
+Nie et al.~\citep{nie2023correlating} employed traffic networks as spatial regularization in TC for traffic speed estimation.
+Yi et al.~\citep{yi2022graph} used biological similarity network as relational constraints to predict multiple types of microRNA-disease associations.
+In addition, Guan et al.~\citep{guan2020alternating} proposed a general graph-regularized TC model based on CP decomposition, incorporating graph Laplacian regularization to exploit static graph structures.
+These methods typically extend matrix-based regularization to tensor settings without accounting for the intrinsic dynamics of graph structures, and lack theoretical guarantees to support recovery performance.

-It is obviously more blunt to directly incorporate the graph smoothness constraints of matrix scenarios, i.e., graph Laplacian regularization for static graph, into the problem of TC with graph information, disrupting the overall structure of the tensor and dynamic nature of the corresponding graphs.
-Meanwhile, there is not any theoretical guarantees for TC with graph information to ensure the recovery performance.
-To this aim, our main focus of this study is to establish a coherent model with solid theoretical guarantees for the problem of TC with dynamic graph information.
+Our work differs from prior works in two key aspects: (1) From a modeling perspective, our approach is the first to explicitly incorporate the intrinsic dynamics of graph structures, leading to significantly improved recovery performance.
+(2) From a theoretical perspective, we provide a pioneering analysis of the statistical consistency for our model, which is the first theoretical guarantees for graph regularized tensor recovery methods.